jflorian/doubledog-koji_helpers/README.md

 This defined type manages Smashd's configuration for a package repository.

 ##### `namevar` (required)
-An arbitrary identifier for the mash repository instance unless the *repo_name* parameter is not set in which case this must provide the value normally set with the *repo_name* parameter.
+An arbitrary identifier for the repository instance unless the *repo_name* parameter is not set in which case this must provide the value normally set with the *repo_name* parameter.

 ##### `gpg_key_id` (required)
 A string providing the GPG key ID of *sigul_key_name*.
 E.g., `'4F2A6FD2'`.